remirror/remirror/docs/pages/contributing.md

 ## Development

 First, run `yarn build` so the initial version of everything is built.

-After that, you can run `yarn dev:modules` to watch for changes and recompile as necessary.
+After your first build, you can run `yarn dev:modules` to watch for changes and recompile as necessary.

 <br />